silverlining2242/I2P_HW/README.md

 If you create a newNode within a function and do not link it to any existing data structures outside that function, it will indeed persist in memory after the function ends.
 However, without a reference to that memory space, you won't be able to access or use it further in your program, resulting in a memory leak.

 ## String operation
-it use function in <string.h>, the concept is using pointer to points to which memory cell of char array. use function to parsing the text
+Use function in <string.h>, the concept is using pointer to points to which memory cell of the char array. use function to parsing the text

 quesitons